pjaehrling/docker-kubernetes-playground/README.md

 - `ReplicaSet`
   - Ensures that a specified number of pod replicas are running at any given time
   - It's recommanded to use `Deployments` to manage those
+- `Job`
+  - Creates one or more pods and ensures that a specified number of them successfully complete
+  - Well suited for tasks that need to run only once (complementary to `ReplicaSet`)
 - `Deployment`
   - Higher-level concept to manage `Pods` and `ReplicaSets`
   - Continuous delivery is not covered by default, instead the image (tag) has to be changed for every deploy [More Infos](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/)
+- `DaemonSet`
+  - Similar to Deployments (create Pods which are not expected to terminate)
+  - Use when it is important that a Pod always runs on certain hosts, and when it needs to start before other Pods
+  - Deployment for stateless services where it's not important which host the Pod runs on
+- `Namespace`
+  - Provides: unique naming scope, constraints for resource consumption, authentication
+  - When no namespace is set, the `default` namespace is used
+- `ResourceQuota`
+  - Can be assigned to namespaces, to restrict how much of cluster resources can be consumed across all resources in a namespace

 ### SetUp
 - Running a kubernetes cluster on your local machine
   - [Minikube](https://github.com/kubernetes/minikube/releases)